energinet-open-incubator/innersource-collaboration/pull_request_templates/meeting-minutes-template.md

 - Just put their names in one line here.

 ## Key Points:
-- Put them here, One point per line
-  - What to put here: If there's something longer: Point to the GitHub issue.
-If there's a pre-existing GitHub issue, point to the GitHub issue and state what happened there.
-Often, just the issue and little words suffice, put the "what happened"/ "update" onto the actual issue as well.
-    - The same goes for discussions and pull requests.
-    - Pointing can happen either with a link or with #the-number-of-the-issue-in-question.
+**Project Origin Backlog**
+- In Progress:
+    - [#issue-number](link-to-issue) _title of issue_: A-small-description-of-what-was-discussed-related-to-this-issue

+- Waiting/Blocked:
+    - [#issue-number](link-to-issue) _title of issue_: A-small-description-of-what-was-discussed-related-to-this-issue
+    -

+**Collaboration Platform Backlog**
+- In Progress:
+    - [#issue-number](link-to-issue) _title of issue_: A-small-description-of-what-was-discussed-related-to-this-issue

+- Waiting/Blocked:
+    - [#issue-number](link-to-issue) _title of issue_: A-small-description-of-what-was-discussed-related-to-this-issue

+**Energinet Open Incubator Backlog**
+- In Progress:
+    - [#issue-number](link-to-issue) _title of issue_: A-small-description-of-what-was-discussed-related-to-this-issue

+- Waiting/Blocked:
+    - [#issue-number](link-to-issue) _title of issue_: A-small-description-of-what-was-discussed-related-to-this-issue

+**Additional notes**
-- If there's something un-githubbable, put some words here.
+- If there's something un-githubbable, but still important, put some words here.
 You can refer to any persons involved by their GitHub handles if that helps getting the situation forward.

 ## Assignments
 Put assignments here in the following format: